 The diagnostic evaluation does not require prior approval.

 When a member meets the age and diagnosis requirements listed above, the State Health Plan will provide coverage for, ABA treatment that is supplied either by (a) a properly licensed health care provider, or (b) a board-certified analyst who is supervised by a properly licensed health care provider.
 For purposes of coverage under the State Health Plan, the following types of health care providers may supply or supervise the supply of ABA treatment: psychiatrists licensed as a MD or DO; licensed doctoral-level clinical psychologists; developmental pediatricians licensed as a MD or DO; licensed clinical social workers; Licensed Clinical Social Worker Associates (LCSWAs) only when supervised by an LCSW; psychiatric mental health nurse practitioners and psychiatric mental health clinical nurse specialists; licensed psychological associates; licensed professional counselors; licensed professional counselor associate – LPCAs (must be supervised by LPC); certified fee-based practicing pastoral counselors; and licensed marriage and family therapists, licensed marriage and family therapy associates – LMTFAs (must be supervised by LMFT).
 When ABA treatment is supplied directly by one of these provider types, those services are covered only if the provider is currently licensed in the state in which the ABA services are supplied and the provision of ABA treatment is within the scope of practice covered by the provider’s license in that state.

-The State Health Plan will only cover ABA treatment that is supplied by in-network providers (i.e., providers who are in-network with Blue Cross and Blue Shield of North Carolina or with the Blue Cross and Blue Shield Association through the BlueCard program and who meet the Plan’s provider requirements).
+The State Health Plan will only cover ABA treatment that is supplied by in-network providers (i.e., providers who are in-network with Blue Cross Blue Shield of North Carolina (Blue Cross NC) or with the Blue Cross and Blue Shield Association through the BlueCard program and who meet the Plan’s provider requirements).

 - Click on Search by Keyword